Sony PXW-FS7 mark1 vs mark 2, Which one to choose?

-Without the EVF attached and no power indicator as you usually do at the end of a shooting to dismatle, the On-OFF little swict was quite hard to read.
+Without the EVF attached and no power indicator as you usually do at the end of a shooting to dismantle, the On-OFF little switch was quite hard to read.

 Now, with a clear green indication along the power switch, there is no error possible.